A man and woman carry moving boxes.

 Average apartment rent in the United States

-The United States Census Bureau found that in 2023, the median gross rent was $1,406 across American households.
-A median means half of all the rent amounts the Census collected were less than $1,406, and half were more.
+The United States Census Bureau found that there was a rent increase in 2024.
+The median gross rent went from $1,448 in 2023 (adjusted for inflation) to $1,487 across American households in 2024.
+A median means half of all the rent amounts the Census collected were less than $1,487, and half were more.

 Rent costs vary across different types of units, from one-bedroom apartments to single-family homes.
-Outliers, like expensive luxury apartments and affordable housing complexes, may skew average rent numbers.
+Outliers, like expensive luxury apartments and affordable housing complexes, may skew the rental market.
 To adjust, the Census measures median gross rent instead because extremes have a minimal impact on medians.

 Some renters also need to pay for water, gas, electricity, and/or sewage expenses on top of their monthly rent.
-Gross rent includes monthly utility costs if renters are responsible for covering them.
+Gross rental prices include monthly utility costs if renters are responsible for covering them.

 Census data from the U.S. Census Bureau shows that many renters needed to stretch their budgets to cover rent increases over the last few years.
 There’s even a name for this: cost burdened.
 The U.S. Department of Housing and Urban Development considers a person cost burdened if rent takes up over 30% of their income.